New Frontier: Defense

 The Kennedy administration with its new Secretary of Defense, Robert S. McNamara, gave a strong priority to countering communist political subversion and guerrilla tactics in the "wars of national liberation" to decolonize the Third World, long held in Western vassalage.
 As well as fighting and winning a nuclear war, the American military was also trained and equipped for counterinsurgency operations.
 Though the U.S. Army Special Forces had been created in 1952, Kennedy visited the Fort Bragg U.S. Army Special Warfare Center in a blaze of publicity and gave his permission for the Special Forces to adopt the green beret.
 The other services launched their own counterinsurgency forces in 1961; the U.S. Air Force created the 1st Air Commando Group and the U.S. Navy created the Navy Seals.

 The U.S. military increased in size and faced possible confrontation with the Soviets with the construction of the Berlin Wall in 1961 and with the Cuban Missile Crisis in 1962.
 American troops were sent to Laos and South Vietnam in increasing numbers.
 The United States provided a clandestine operation to supply military aid and support to Cuban exiles in the disastrous Bay of Pigs Invasion.

 In popular culture

 Both Frankie Laine and The Brothers Four released 1962 songs entitled The New Frontier.

+Donald Fagen released a song titled "New Frontier" on his 1982 album The Nightfly.